Contrabass saxophone

-The contrabass saxophone is the second-lowest-pitched extant member of the saxophone family proper.
-It is pitched in E♭ one octave below the baritone saxophone, which requires twice the length of tubing and bore width.
+The contrabass saxophone is the third-lowest-pitched extant member of the saxophone family.
+It is pitched in E, one octave below the baritone saxophone, which requires twice the length of tubing and bore width.
 This renders a very large and heavy instrument, standing approximately 2 m tall and weighing around 20 kg.
 Despite this, it was used in marching bands in the early 20th century.

 History

-The contrabass saxophone was part of the original saxophone family as conceived by Adolphe Sax, and is included in his saxophone patent of 1846, as well as in Kastner's concurrently published Méthode for saxophone.
+The contrabass saxophone was part of the original saxophone family as conceived by Adolphe Sax, and it is included in his saxophone patent of 1846, as well as in Kastner's concurrently published Méthode for saxophone.
 By 1849, Sax was displaying contrabass through sopranino saxophones at exhibitions.
-Patrick Gilmore's famous American band roster included a contrabass saxophone in 1892, and at least two dozen of these instruments were built by the Evette & Schaeffer company for US military bands in the early 20th century which, despite their size, were able to be played while marching using a strap.
+Patrick Gilmore's famous American band roster included a contrabass saxophone in 1892, and at least two dozen of these instruments were built by the Evette & Schaeffer company for US military bands in the early 20th century, which, despite their size, were able to be played while marching using a strap.
 Saxophone ensembles were also popular at this time, and the contrabass saxophone was an eye-catching novelty for the groups that were able to obtain one.
 By the onset of the Great Depression, the saxophone craze had ended, and the contrabass, already rare, almost disappeared from public view.

-In the early 2000s, the bass and contrabass saxophones experienced a resurgence in interest.
-In Brazil, low saxophones, including the contrabass and subcontrabass, began appearing in the large church orchestras of the Christian Congregation in Brazil.
-Usually playing the baritone or bass parts down one or even two octaves, they provide a deep resonance to the ensemble like that of an organ pedal.
+In the early 2000s, the bass and contrabass saxophones experienced a renewed interest, particularly in large saxophone ensembles and community-based musical traditions.
+In Brazil, ethnomusicologists and museum scholars have documented the sustained use of low-register saxophones—including contrabass and subcontrabass saxophones—within large church orchestras associated with Pentecostal denominations such as the Christian Congregation in Brazil.
+These instruments are employed as functional bass voices, frequently reinforcing baritone or bass parts at lower octaves in order to support large congregational ensembles.

+The practical demand created by these ensembles has contributed to the continued construction of extended-range instruments in Brazil, including subcontrabass saxophones, which extend below the traditional contrabass register.
+While rare in most classical and popular music settings, such instruments have found regular application within Brazilian religious orchestras, where their slow-vibrating fundamental tones function similarly to pedal registers in pipe organs.